tplatt-coursework/Modern-Web-Technologies/RESTful-API-and-Database-Application/README.md

 ### Deliverables
 [ ] `/upload`
-    HTTP POST request allowing for the entry of a new document into the MongoDB.
+    HTTP POST request allowing for the entry of a new document into the MongoDB. </br>
 [ ] `/list`
     lists all objects within your collection.
-This page can be either rendered server side or client side using AJAX to a rest route.
+This page can be either rendered server side or client side using AJAX to a rest route.</br>
 [ ] `/query`
     Takes some input into a form and makes a parameterized query of the data set.
-This request must be made via AJAX from the page at /query, i.e., using XMLHttpRequest or Fetch.
+This request must be made via AJAX from the page at /query, i.e., using XMLHttpRequest or Fetch.</br>
 [x] `/anime`
-    HTTP POST request to create an object in the dataset [ ] `/<Object Name>s`
+    HTTP POST request to create an object in the dataset</br>
+[ ] `/<Object Name>s`
-    HTTP GET request that takes query parameters to make to return query result of objects
+    HTTP GET request that takes query parameters to make to return query result of objects</br>
 ---

 # Files included